You have no items in your shopping cart.

 Meanwhile, Chief Granola Officer Aaron Anker, was being “home-schooled” in his Grandpa Lew’s fish restaurant in upstate New York where he learned the meaning of genuine customer service that still guides his work today.
 Aaron also tried out the corporate world, worked in the natural juice business, and managed a vegan restaurant in Aspen, Colorado, before jumping on the granola wagon in 2000 and joining in full partnership.

 GrandyOats is a rural Maine company that employs rural Mainers.
-In November 2015, GrandyOats will move operations of its hand-made, small batch organic products to a former elementary school in Hiram, Maine and go 100 percent solar, becoming the first net zero food production facility in New England.
-The reclaimed school will generate more than 95,000 kWh of clean, renewable energy on an annual basis.
+In November 2015, GrandyOats will move operations of its hand-made, small batch organic products to a former elementary school in Hiram, Maine.
+The solar array of 288 panels at the reclaimed school will generate more than 95,000 kWh of clean, renewable energy on an annual basis.
 The system will offset over 145,000 pounds of greenhouse gas emissions each year, or the amount of miles equivalent to driving from Hiram, Maine to San Francisco, California and back 25 times.
 GrandyOats will become the largest employer in Hiram, adding 50 percent to the employment base with living wage- as well as potential future jobs.

 GrandyOats organic products are now available nationwide in a variety of bulk sizes and packaging options in natural food stores, food cooperatives, major grocery chains, and online at www.grandyoats.com.